 Lastly, the species are more susceptible to velvet, fin rot, ich, and tail rot.
 The use can treat most bacterial infections of antibiotics.

-Pencilfish is a peaceful, schooling community fish, should be kept in schools of six or more.
+Pencilfish is a peaceful, schooling community fish, that should be kept in schools of six or more.
 The name pencil fish is given for slender pencil-like shape and originally grows 1 to 2 inches long.

 They generally show gold and iridescent coloration on the body, often with one or more horizontal black bands.
 Most have some red, orange, or brown coloration in their feet, with splashes of color on the side of the body as well.